TheDropouts/TicTacToe/docs/AdministrationManual.md

 ## Softwares you will need:

-You will need a git to be able to write commands to install and run TicTacToe.
+You will need a git to be able to write commands to install and run TicTacToe.<br/>
-You can get the latest version for your desired operating system here: [Git](https://git-scm.com/downloads)
+You can get the latest version for your desired operating system here [Git](https://git-scm.com/downloads).

 Our application is hosted as an open repository on github.com. <br/>
 You can access it here : https://github.com/TheDropouts